Fediz Plugin configuration

 This page describes the Fediz configuration file referenced by the security interceptor of the Servlet Container (eg. authenticator in Tomcat/Jetty).

-The Fediz configuration information is used to publish the federation Metadata document which is described here
+The Fediz configuration information is used to publish the WS-Federation or SAML SSO Metadata document, which is described here.

 The following example shows the minimum configuration for Fediz.